Weekly deal coaching. Real underwriting. 150+ active investors closing deals from $400K car wash conversions to 300,000 SF industrial facilities.

 We walk through specific pricing and plan options on the intro call.
 For most members the cost is meaningfully less than they save (or earn) on a single deal we help them underwrite, structure, or pass on.

-If price is the deciding factor before you've talked to anyone, the Beginners pillar and free YouTube content are the right place to start.
-Come back when you're ready for a coach in the room.
+If price is the deciding factor before you've talked to anyone, the Beginner's Guide and free YouTube content are the right place to start.
+Come back when you're ready for the mastermind.

 No. Members are spread across the country and operate in their own markets.
 We have active members in Florida, Alabama, Michigan, New York, Wisconsin, California, Tennessee, and beyond.
 We host two to three in-person events per year in Nashville and most members travel in for them, but the bulk of the program runs virtually.

 The Accelerator is an annual membership.
-Twelve months of group coaching calls, community access, software access, live events, and direct involvement from me on your deals.
+Twelve months of live mastermind calls, community access, software access, live events, and direct involvement from me on your deals.
 Most members renew because they want to stay in the room, but the commitment is one year at a time.

 Every call is recorded and stored in the member portal.
 Most members miss a call or two over the year and catch up via recording.
 The community runs continuously, so even when calls are over, you can still drop a deal in the group at midnight and have feedback by morning.